frbird/tappecue-prometheus/README.md

 <br></br>
 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Step up you grill'n game and monitor your temps with Grafana!
+This project detects an active session on your Tappecue thermometer and then presents the data as Prometheus metrics.
+From there you can scrape that data and graph it with Grafana.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `apleto`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->